sontungexpt/witch-line/README.md

   },

   cache = {
-      -- You can enable cache.
+      -- You can enable cache here.
       -- If you use default configuration or simple configuration.
-It's may not need to be enabled because it's really fast -- and won't affect performance.
+You don't need to enable it, it's -- not affect performance.
-      -- If your components configuration is so complex such as with many nested childs.
-You can try -- cache
+      -- If your components configuration is so complex such as with many nested child levels.
+You can try -- cache it.
-      enabled = false,
+      -- Please consider the performance because reading file from disk is not free.
+If -- configuration is so simple it will make your loading time longer instead of faster. enabled = false,
       -- Perform full plugin scan for cache expiration.
 Default false.
 Faster but less accurate. full_scan = false,